DuVernay, 'black-ish,' 'Power' win at NAACP Image Awards

 "So many people didn't believe in me, and you did, and you made all of us feel included," Kaluuya said.
 "Thank you so much for letting us be seen."

-NAACP president Derrik Johnson asked viewers to text in their pledge to vote in 2018 before presenting the President's Award to Danny Glover.
+NAACP president Derrick Johnson asked viewers to text in their pledge to vote in 2018 before presenting the President's Award to Danny Glover.

 Glover was recognized for his professional and philanthropic contributions, particularly his work with the United Nations and his advocacy for labor unions.